Temeka Johnson

-Temeka Rochelle Johnson (born September 6, 1982) is an American former professional basketball player.
+Temeka Rochelle Johnson (born September 6, 1982) is an American former professional basketball player, currently serving as the associate head coach for Louisiana.
 Her primary position was a point guard.

 Early life

 Johnson attended Bonnabel High School in Kenner, Louisiana.

 College career

 Johnson played for the LSU Lady Tigers from 2001 to 2005, graduating from the school in 2005.
 She broke LSU's career assist record.
 She was also teammates with Seimone Augustus.